Fundamental limitations on photoisomerization from thermodynamic resource theories

 \subsection{Resource-theory model for \\ the molecule, bath, and light source}

-The angular DOF $\varphi \in [0, \pi]$ parameterizes the isomer's configuration and governs the electronic Hamiltonian~\cite{Hahn_02_Ultrafast}.
+\textbf{Resource-theory model for the molecule:} The angular DOF $\varphi \in [0, \pi]$ parameterizes the isomer's configuration and governs the electronic Hamiltonian~\cite{Hahn_02_Ultrafast}.
 We attribute to the molecule the Hamiltonian

-In each term in Eq.~\eqref{eq:H_Mol}, the first factor acts on an electronic Hilbert space $\Hil_\elec$, and the second acts on a configurational Hilbert space $\Hil_\varphi$. $\id_\elec$ and $\id_\varphi$ denote the identity operators on $\Hil_\elec$ and on $\Hil_\varphi$. $\ell_\varphi$ denotes the angular-momentum operator associated with the quasiclassical mode $\varphi$, which has an effective mass $m$.
+In each term in Eq.~\eqref{eq:H_Mol}, the first factor acts on an electronic Hilbert space $\Hil_\elec$, and the second acts on a configurational Hilbert space $\Hil_\varphi$. $\id_\elec$ and $\id_\varphi$ denote the identity operators on $\Hil_\elec$ and on $\Hil_\varphi$. $\ell_\varphi$ denotes the angular-momentum operator associated with the quasiclassical mode $\varphi$, which has a moment of inertia $\Moment$.
 The angular DOF is well-approximated as quasiclassical due to the chemical groups' sizes and masses~\cite{Wang_94_Vibrationally}: The groups localize at angular coordinates far from the $\varphi$ values at which $H_\elec (\varphi)$ is degenerate, satisfying the Born-Oppenheim approximation.

 Our $H_\mol$ has the form of Hamiltonians in~\cite{Horodecki_13_Fundamental,Malabarba_15_Clock}.
 There, a switch changes the system-of-interest Hamiltonian. $\varphi$ acts as the switch here, and the electronic DOF acts as the system.
 A related model appeared very recently in~\cite{Pusuluk_18_Proton}.